jonathonmarsh/jonathonmarsh.github.io/pages/pages-root-folder/index.md

   title: "Blog"
   url: '/blog/'
   image: BlogImage.jpg
-  text: 'Read the latest updates.'
+  text: 'Just notes on various books at the moment.'

 #
 # Use the call for action to show a button on the frontpage